Constellation-Labs/documentation-hub/nodes/resources/p12backup-win.md

 Select `Authentication` from the `left` side panel and then browse to the `SSH key File` that you use to connect to your Node.
 ![](/img/validator_nodes/back_restore_win4.png)

 Select `OK` and `Save` and then connect to your Node.
 You should be prompted for your `passphrase` upon login.

+You may also be prompted with a `security warning` about your SSH key being unknown or new.
+Since we know that our `ssh key` is coming from us and is known, we can approve this access, and continue.

 Once you are logged in, you can navigate on the **`left`** panel to your backup directory

 Navigate to your `/home/nodeadmin/tessellation` directory on the **right** panel.

 ![](/img/validator_nodes/back_restore_win5.png)

 Drag the `p12` file from the **right** panel to the **left** panel.